Applied Mathematics» open the printable major» search for more Areas of Study

 d.
 Ability to develop mathematical methods for the solution of problems.

-4. Effective communication with the mathematical and broader community;
+4. Effective communication with the mathematical and broader community, including the:

 a.
 Ability to use mathematical or statistical tools to assimilate and to present information.